 ANN C. LIBERTY, 80, of Route 3, Saranac, died Monday, Dec.
 3, 2012 at the CVPH Medical Center in Plattsburgh.
 She was born in Redford, Dec.
 30, 1931, the daughter of Joseph and Mary (Rule) Lawton.
 Calling hours will be held from 2 to 4 and 7 to 9 p.m.
 Wednesday, Dec.
 5, at the Hamilton Funeral Home, 294 Mannix Road, Peru.
 A Mass of Christian burial will be celebrated at 10 a.m.
 Thursday, Dec.
 6, at the Church of the Assumption in Redford with Rev. Donald F. Kramberg, parish pastor, celebrating.
 Burial will follow in the parish cemetery.
 A complete obituary will follow.
 Arrangements are in the care of the Hamilton Funeral Home, 294 Mannix Road, Peru.

-Take a look at brief health-related news of note around the North Country.
+Take a look at brief news of note from around the North Country.

 - More Tuesday Headlines

 - Two years, no answers in search for Colin Gillis